mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <h3>Cutting the Mustard</h3>

 <p>The BBC were pioneers in this.
 During their responsive redesign of the BBC News site they developed a novel technique called [Cutting the Mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard) (CTM)
-<p>What's thhis?
+<p>What's this?
 Well they serve up a core site: their HTML and some basicCSS - just the same as we developed in the previous section.
 <p>Then they then check to see what JS capabilities the browser has.
 It's just a few simple lines of JS.
 They use this as decider as to whether the browser is "core" or "advanced".
 <p>If it fails the test, then it's core, and the user is presented with a fully working, but basically styled site.
 The styling is so simple, with no layout system, that it works on every browser ever made.
 <p>However, if the test passes then a more advanced site is offered.
 It uses the same HTML and core stylesheet, but on top of that is layered another set of CSS and a large amount of lovely JS.